Intermediate Value Theorem

 Well of course we must cross the line to get from A to B!

 Now that you know the idea, let's look more closely at the details.

 The curve must be continuous ... no gaps or jumps in it.

 "Continuous" is a special term with an exact definition in calculus, but here we will use this simplified definition:

-you can draw it without lifting your pen from the paper
+we can draw it without lifting our pen from the paper

 Here is that idea stated more formally: